Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Method

 \subsection{Description of the University's Customized LLMaaS Chatbot}

 The LLMaaS chatbot introduced by the university serves multiple LLMs hosted by different providers.
 The default model for each chat session, GPT-4o, as well as other OpenAI models, are provided by Microsoft Azure using a datacenter in Sweden.
 Furthermore, users can choose from a small selection of open-weight models provided by a German AI service center (see \autoref{fig:User_Interface}).
+Thus, only application layers (i) front-end and (ii) back-end are under the university's control.
 The system had 4636 users at the beginning of the data collection period and grew by $20.7\%$ to 5593 users by the end of the period.
-Customizations regarding the data and model were kept to a minimum, but the university made some adjustments to the user interface and incorporated detailed information and training materials (see \autoref{tab:customized_LLM}).
-In contrast to OpenAI’s ChatGPT, the university chatbot supports only text-based interactions and image generation.
-Other modalities such as audio, document upload, and advanced function calling (\eg, web search) are not supported. \autoref{fig:User_Interface} shows an anonymized replica of the user interface.
+Customizations regarding the back-end were kept to a minimum, but the university made some adjustments at the front-end, specifically to the user interface and incorporated detailed information (see \autoref{tab:customized_LLM}).
+In contrast to OpenAI’s ChatGPT, the university chatbot supports only text-based interactions and image generation. \autoref{fig:User_Interface} shows an anonymized replica of the user interface.